GRPC: Authentication

 gRPC supports the usage of Transport Layer Security (TLS) and token-based authentication.
 Connection to Google services must use TLS.
 There are two types of credentials: channel credentials and call credentials.

 For token-based authorization, gRPC provides Server Interceptor and a Client Interceptor.

 Encoding

 gRPC uses Protocol Buffers to encode data.
-Protocol buffers provide a serialization format and an Interface Definition Language.
+Protocol buffers provide a serialization format and an interface definition language.

 Testing

 Some of the software tools used for testing gRPC implementations include Postman, ezy, Insomnia, and Step CI.

 Adoption

-Many organizations use gRPC, including Uber, Square, Netflix, IBM, CoreOS, Docker, CockroachDB, Arista Networks, Cisco, Juniper Networks, Spotify, Zalando, Dropbox, and Google as the original developer.
+Many organizations use gRPC, including Uber, Square, Netflix, Nutanix, Amazon, IBM, CoreOS, Docker, CockroachDB, Arista Networks, Cisco, Juniper Networks, Spotify, Zalando, Dropbox, and Google as the original developer.

 The open source project u-bmc uses gRPC to replace Intelligent Platform Management Interface (IPMI).
 On 8 January 2019, Dropbox announced that the next version of "Courier", their RPC framework at the core of their service-oriented architecture (SOA), would be migrated to be based on gRPC, primarily because it aligned well with their existing custom RPC frameworks.